abinit/abinit/doc/developers/developers_howto.md

 (contact Jean-Michel or Xavier if you do not yet have access to it).
 Code coverage reports from recent runs of the tests are available [here](http://coverage.abinit.org).
 If you see parts of the code which are not well tested, please contribute to improving coverage by writing new tests!

+!!! info

+    How does it work?

+    ABINIT is built with special options such that every function that is executed in the program is mapped back to the function points in the source code.
+    A `.gcno` file is generated when the source file is compiled with the GCC *-ftest-coverage* option.
+    It contains information to reconstruct the basic block graphs and assign source line numbers to blocks.
+    More info are available in the [Gvoc page](https://gcc.gnu.org/onlinedocs/gcc-9.1.0/gcc/index.html#toc-gcov---a-Test-Coverage-Program).
+    A *.gcda* file is generated when a program containing object files built with the GCC *-fprofile-arcs* option is executed.
+    A separate *.gcda* file is created for each object file compiled with this option.
+    It contains arc transition counts, and some summary information.
+    Finally, we use [lcov](http://ltp.sourceforge.net/coverage/lcov.php) to analyze the *.gcda* files for generating a html report

 {% include doc/developers/robodoc.doc.txt %}